 - Let soak for 10-15 min while you chop your veggies.

-- Drain and rinse the almonds.
-Remove their skins by pinching them between your fingers.
+- Drain and rinse the softened almonds.

 - Transfer the almonds to a blender with 1 cup of non-dairy milk.
 Blend until smooth.